walli545/ioBroker.time-switch/README.md

 - Switching of arbitrary values

 ## Changelog

+### 2.1.0
+* (walli545)
+    * Added astro triggers which can trigger on sunrise, noon, sunset with +- 120 min offset (#30)
+    * Added custom styling via css custom properties
+    * Fixed a bug which lead to undefined button behaviour when the widget is used together with material design theme by Uhula (#62)
+    * Changed state listening to be a be ack based and removed unused on object change listener (#6)

 ### 2.0.0
 **Attention**: Due to breaking changes in the schedule data structure, schedules created with versions 1.x are not compatible with 2.x.